Last Updated on September 12, 2022

 Smoked salmon is one of the trickiest foods to classify for safety in pregnancy.
-The web is full of conflicting information and, unusually, it varies from country to country.
+The web is full of conflicting information and, until recently, the advice varied from country to country.

 I decided to put together a complete guide on whether pregnant women should eat smoked salmon, and in what form.

-Can you eat smoked salmon in pregnancy?
 Pregnant women can safely eat “hot-smoked” salmon as the fish is cooked during the smoking process.
-“Cold-smoked” salmon in pregnancy depends on whether it is shelf-stable and where it’s from.
-In both cases, quantity guidelines for salmon should be followed.
+“Cold-smoked” salmon in pregnancy can be eaten if it’s shelf-stable, or fully cooked.
+“Ready to eat” cold smoked salmon should be avoided.
+In all cases, quantity guidelines for salmon should be followed.

 Smoked salmon takes many forms, and it’s important to analyze what kind of smoked salmon you’re eating if you’re pregnant.